Diabetes and Your Teeth: How Managing Diabetes Helps Your Oral Health

 Managing diabetes effectively plays a critical role in maintaining oral health.
 Here are some tips to help you keep your mouth healthy if you are living with the condition:

-• Control blood sugar levels: Maintaining stable blood sugar levels is essential not just for overall health but also oral health.
+- Control blood sugar levels: Maintaining stable blood sugar levels is essential not just for overall health but also for oral health.
 Uncontrolled diabetes increases the risk of gum disease, dry mouth, and infections.